tonix-tuft/moment-utl/README.md

 console.log(normalizedLocale, isKnown); // en false
 ```

-## Keeping the res/locales.js file up to date
+## Keeping the res/locales.js file up to date with your moment installation

 **NOTE**: This will work only if you are using ES6.
 It will not work if you are using the `moment-utl`'s build (`node_modules/moment-utl/dist/moment-utl.js` or `node_modules/moment-utl/dist/moment-utl.min.js`).